TimeMachine1994/081925-SvelteTweb/Old Docs01/photo-upload-mvp-plan.md

 ## 3. Add "Manage Photos" Link to the Main Portal Page

-Finally, add a link to the memorial edit page from the main portal page.
-This will allow users to easily navigate to the photo management page for each memorial.
+Finally, add a link to the event edit page from the main portal page.
+This will allow users to easily navigate to the photo management page for each event.

 **File:** `frontend/src/routes/my-portal/+page.svelte`